ministryofjustice/dps-data-compliance/readme/deletion_events.md

 ---
 ## Deletion Event Queues

-The DPS Data Compliance Service communicates with Elite2 API to retrieve referrals for offender deletion and to send commands to delete offender data.
+The DPS Data Compliance Service communicates with the Prison API to retrieve referrals for offender deletion and to send commands to delete offender data.

 This is done using two SQS queues, one for outbound requests and one for inbound responses.

-The Data Compliance Service requests, via an async API, that Elite2 populates the offender pending deletion queue with a batch of referrals.
-The Data Compliance service consumes this queue and if it cannot find any reason why the offender data cannot be deleted, it will then publish a new event on the offender deletion granted queue which Elite2 will consume and process the deletion.
+The Data Compliance Service requests, via an async API, that the Prison API populates the offender pending deletion queue with a batch of referrals.
+The Data Compliance service consumes this queue and if it cannot find any reason why the offender data cannot be deleted, it will then publish a new event on the offender deletion granted queue which the Prison API will consume and process the deletion.

 For consistency with other DPS queues, messages have an `eventType` message attribute.
-The messages received from Elite2 API for deletion referral will have an `eventType` of either `DATA_COMPLIANCE_OFFENDER-PENDING-DELETION` or `DATA_COMPLIANCE_OFFENDER-PENDING-DELETION-COMPLETE`.
-The `-COMPLETE` message is sent by Elite2 API once it has finished adding messages to the queue for that batch.
+The messages received from the Prison API for deletion referral will have an `eventType` of either `DATA_COMPLIANCE_OFFENDER-PENDING-DELETION` or `DATA_COMPLIANCE_OFFENDER-PENDING-DELETION-COMPLETE`.
+The `-COMPLETE` message is sent by the Prison API once it has finished adding messages to the queue for that batch.
 This allows the Data Compliance Service to check that the process associated with a given async API request has been completed.